How Physical AI Is Transforming Work and Healthcare

 Optimus Gen 3 represents the tangible outcome of Tesla’s broader vision, a general-purpose robot capable of performing a wide range of tasks across industries.
 Tesla plans to produce up to one million units annually, with a projected long-term price between $20,000 and $30,000, bringing humanoid robots closer to consumer accessibility than traditional industrial machines.

-The robot features 22 degrees of freedom in its hands, powered by tendon-inspired actuation systems, allowing precise manipulation for tasks such as component assembly, warehouse operations, and fine motor activities.
+Moreover, the robot features 22 degrees of freedom in its hands, powered by tendon-inspired actuation systems, allowing precise manipulation for tasks such as component assembly, warehouse operations, and fine motor activities.
 Its AI stack enables learning from video and human demonstrations, eliminating the need for task-specific programming.
 Tesla has already integrated Optimus into Fremont factory operations, with commercial deployment expected by 2027.
 By standardizing hardware, software, and training pipelines, Tesla ensures rapid iteration, lower production costs, and continuous improvement through real-world deployment.

 China: A Rising Leader in Physical AI